 - Appearing Younger: When we smile, our face is naturally lifting itself causing people who smile often to look on average up to 3 years younger.

 - Live Longer: It has been shown that people who smile more often can often live up to 7 years longer than most.
-This is due to the reduced stress which helps the heart and boosting the immune system keeping you healthier, longer.
+This is due to their stress being reduced.
+This reduction helps the heart and boosts the immune system, keeping you healthier for longer.

 What happens in your brain?

-- Reduced Stress: Stress is one thing that almost everyone can relate too.
+- Reduced Stress: Stress is one thing that almost everyone can relate to.
 Stress is reduced when we release endorphins while smiling that fight back against our stress hormones.

 - Improved Mood: Those same endorphins we keep mentioning improve our mood altogether, those endorphins are what help us turn around or bad days with a little smile.